openturns/openturns/python/doc/theory/meta_modeling/orthogonal_polynomials.rst

 Orthogonal polynomials
 ----------------------

-This section provides some mathematical details on sequences of orthogonal polynomials.
+This page provides mathematical details on sequences of orthogonal polynomials.
 Some of these sequences will be used to construct the basis of the so-called *polynomial chaos expansion*.

 Mathematical framework
 ~~~~~~~~~~~~~~~~~~~~~~

-The orthogonal polynomials are associated to an inner product, defined
+Orthogonal polynomials are associated to an inner product, defined
 as follows.
 Given an *interval of orthogonality* :math:`[\alpha,\beta]`
 (:math:`\alpha \in \Rset \cup \{-\infty\}`,
 :math:`\beta \in \Rset \cup \{\infty\}`, :math:`\alpha < \beta`) and a
-weight function :math:`w(x)> 0`, every pair of polynomials :math:`P`
+weight function :math:`w(x)> 0`, the polynomials :math:`P`
 and :math:`Q` are orthogonal if:

 .. math::